-Gene Hackman delights movie fans with very rare public sighting
+Rare new photo of retired actor Gene Hackman, 92, delights movie fans

 His final roles before his retirement were The Royal Tenenbaums, Runaway Jury and Welcome to Mooseport.

-He is considered one of the greatest actors of all time.
+Hackman is considered one of the greatest actors of all time.

 Register for free to continue reading